Tong-H/i18n-plan/README.md

 #### setLan

-- This function saves language resources obtained through imports or Ajax requests.
+- This function saves language resources that can be obtained through imports or Ajax requests.
 You can invoke this function multiple times to merge language resources.
 - It has two parameters:

 | Parameter | Description                                                     |